solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 #### Umi

 Umi is a framework built by Metaplex for registering JS/TS clients that interact with on-chain programs.
-While it can create clients for various programs, it's most commonly used with all the Metaplex program.
+While it can interface with clients from various programs, it's most commonly used with all the Metaplex program.

-**Note**: Umi uses different implementations for common web3.js concepts, such as Keypairs, PublicKeys, and Connections.
+**Note**: Umi uses different implementation types for common web3.js functions and concepts, such as Keypairs, PublicKeys, and Connections.
 Fortunately, it's easy to convert between web3.js and Umi equivalents.

 For more deetails, visit the [Metaplex Developer Docs](https://developers.metaplex.com/umi).